-3 Credits (3 Lecture 0 Lab 0 Shop)

-3 Hrs/Wk (3 Hrs Lecture) 15 wks

-This course will cover basic

-pharmacological concepts.
-Major drug

-categories will be covered as they relate

-to the different body systems.
-The general

-principles of drug action, absorption,

-metabolism and excretion, as well

-as methods of administration, will be

-presented.
-The course covers a review of

-mathematical skills required to calculate

-drug dosages.
+This course will cover basic pharmacological concepts.
+Major drug categories will be covered as they relate to the different body systems.
+The general principles of drug action, absorption, metabolism and excretion, as well as methods of administration, will be presented.
+The course covers a review of mathematical skills required to calculate drug dosages.

-MEA 266 Medical Assistant
+MEA 266 Medical Assistant Externship

-Externship

-6 Credits (O Lecture O Lab 6 Clinical) Following coordinator's approval, the student will spend two days a week for 15 weeks during the spring semester in local physician's offices or hospitals observing and participating in basic procedures used in the operation of the clinical, laboratory, and administrative areas.
-Prerequisite: Successful completion of MEA 222 and MEA 221.
-Co-requisite: the prescribed fourth semester courses, a GPA of 2.0 and a C or better in medical assisting, biology, and business and computer applications courses.
+Following coordinator's approval, the student will spend two days a week for 15 weeks during the spring semester in local physician's offices or hospitals observing and participating in basic procedures used in the operation of the clinical, laboratory, and administrative areas.
+Prerequisites: Successful completion of MEA 222 and 221.
+Co-requisites: the prescribed fourth semester courses, a GPA of 2.0 and a C or better in medical assisting, biology, and business and computer applications courses.